mikem23/jsonish/README.md

 syntax pairs are equivalent:

     [ hello world ]
+    [ hello    world ]
     [ "hello world" ]

+Special characters (like `,`) are not included in the bare word.

     [ hello, world ]
     [ "hello",  "world" ]

+Bare words are allowed in array keys too

     {a:1, b:2}
     {"a":1, "b":2}